GorbunovAlex/gittale/README.md

 sudo mv gittale /usr/local/bin/
 ```

-- For `commit`, the app will generate a commit message using the LLM based on your staged changes.
+- For `commit`, the app will generate a commit message using the LLM via your local Ollama instance, based on your staged changes.

 ## License